lodsa-ntos/lodsa-ntos/README.md

 - 📫 How to reach me **lodex1993@hotmail.com**

-- 📄 Know about my experiences [here](https://linkedin.com/in/lodney-santos/)
+- 📄 Know about my experiences [on my linkedin](https://linkedin.com/in/lodney-santos/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">